Integral input-to-state stability of unbounded bilinear control systems: Input-to-state stability for bilinear systems

 \subsection{Main results}

-Whether ISS implies iISS for System $\Sigma(A,[0,B])$ is still an open question.
-This is true for $B$ bounded, see e.g.\ \cite[Prop.~2.14]{JNPS16} or \cite{MiI14b}.
-However, various conditions on $A$ and the input spaces $U$ are available under which iISS and ISS are equivalent \cite{JacoSchwZwar19} in the case of boundary control.
-In contrast to linear systems, the existence of mild solutions is less clear for bilinear control systems of the form \ref{eqn1}.
+Whether ISS implies integral ISS for a system $\Sigma(A,[0,B])$ is still an open question.
+This is true for $B$ bounded, see e.g. \cite[Prop.~2.14]{JNPS16} or \cite{MiI14b}.
+However, various conditions on $A$ and the input spaces $U$ are available under which integral ISS and ISS are equivalent \cite{JacoSchwZwar19} in the case of boundary control.

+The following proposition proves an estimate between Orlicz-norms and integral ISS estimates, which will be useful for the proof of the main result.